 The systems that the DMV operates at the state level also track driving performances and traffic violations.
-However, in this case the points are used to determine whether a person will be penalized in a number of ways.
-For example, by being required to participate in a driver safety class or by having their driver’s license suspended.
+But, in this case the points are used to determine whether a person will be penalized.
+For example, requiring participation in a driver safety class or by having their driver’s license suspended.

-Points handed out by a state's DMV usually won't directly impact your car insurance rates, because providers use their own systems to figure out how much various offenses should impact premiums.
+Points handed out by a state's DMV usually won't directly impact your car insurance rates.
+That's because providers use their own systems to figure out how much various offenses should impact premiums.
 However, the two systems are still pretty closely related.

-After all, getting a speeding citation or ticket for some other traffic infraction might not earn you the same number of points from the DMV and your insurer.
+Getting a speeding ticket might not earn you the same number of points from the DMV and your insurer.
 However, it’s likely it will result in some number of them being added to both your driving and insurance record.

 It’s a good idea to know how both points systems treat various traffic infractions before you hit the road.
-Since the systems used by insurance companies aren't usually made public, it's difficult to get too specific about how a particular violation could affect your policy's rates.
+The systems used by insurance companies aren't made public.
+So it's hard to get too specific about how a particular violation could affect your policy's rates.

-Still, a good rule of thumb is that the more serious the driving offense, the more points you can expect to have on your insurance record.
+A good rule of thumb is that the more serious the driving offense, the more points on your insurance record.

-For example, some insurers give one point to drivers who get a ticket for going one to 10 miles per hour over the speed limit.
-If they are going 11 to 20 mph over the limit, they will give them two points.
-If they go 40 or more miles per hour over the limit, they can get five or more points added to their record.
+Some insurers give one point to drivers ticketed for going one to 10 miles per hour over the speed limit.
+If they're going 11 to 20 mph over the limit, they'll give them two points.
+If they go 40 or more miles per hour over the limit, it's going to hurt.
+They could see five or more points added to their record.

 Do you think your traffic tickets have raised your insurance rates?
 Click here to get quotes from multiple companies to keep your car insurance rates low.

 That's because many insurers aren't interested in paying the fee that's required to access a person's motor vehicle record (MVR).
-An MVR is what they would use to find out about your speeding citation or that ticket you got for not coming to a complete stop.
+An MVR is how they find out about your speeding citation and other tickets and moving violations.

-Instead, they hold off on checking out your record until your policy is up for renewal, you decide to increase your coverage, or you buy some type of high-performance vehicle.
-As long as none of those things happen, your insurance company probably will only review your MVR every 18 months to two years.
+Instead, they hold off on checking out your record until your policy is up for renewal.
+They'll also check if you decide to increase your coverage or you buy some type of high-performance vehicle.
+If none of those events happen, your insurance company will only review your MVR every 18 months to two years.

 Many experts advise drivers to “sit tight” and do nothing after you get a ticket.
 This will help keep your car insurance premiums from being bumped up.
-This includes refraining from switching companies, as doing so also will prompt a look at your MVR, and likely will result in a rate increase.
+This includes switching companies.
+Doing so will make your insurer look at your MVR, and likely will result in a rate increase.

 As for how DMV or state based points systems work, well, that's kind of complicated, too.
-Especially since a number of states put their own unique spin on how many points are handed out for various traffic infractions, and how many points you can have on your license before some sort of action is taken against them.
+Each state has its own rules about many points are added for traffic infractions.
+They also have their own rules governing how many points can be on your license before action is taken.